Surf Forecasts:

 Best Forecast Surf Conditions for Keaulanas this week:

-The surf forecast for Keaulanas over the next 16 days: The first swell (rated 1 star or higher) is forecast to arrive on Friday (Jul 03) at 5AM.
-The primary swell is predicted to be 0.5m and 18s period with a secondary swell of 0.6m and 13s.
+The surf forecast for Keaulanas over the next 16 days: The first swell (rated 1 star or higher) is forecast to arrive on Friday (Jul 10) at 8AM.
+The primary swell is predicted to be 0.5m and 12s period.
 The wind is predicted to be offshore as the swell arrives.

 | Wave Type | Time (HST) & Date | Wave Height & Period |